What is a coaching model, and why is it useful for your practice?

 - What areas do you want to discuss?

 Asking these questions before the Goal stage will help your client to separate the bigger picture from their specific goals.
 But why is that important?
 This will create a solid foundation that will prevent your client from setting unrealistic or irrelevant goals.

-The OSKAR coaching model is one of the most common coaching frameworks used by organizations.
-That is because it focuses on solutions, rather than in the problem itself.
+The OSCAR coaching model is one of the most common coaching frameworks used by organizations in their performance coaching toolkit.
+That is because it focuses on solutions rather than on the problem itself.
 It was created by two famous coaches, Mark McKergow and Paul Z. Jackson, and published in their book, “The Solutions Focus: Making Coaching and Change SIMPLE”.